UMP Hornet Rules

 - The seat must be mounted a minimum of 30” (inches) from the center of the rear end, measured at the bottom of the seat.

-- Head and Neck restraints are strongly recommended.
+- Head and Neck Restraint Devices/Systems are Highly Recommended

 - No sharp or protruding edges in or around the cockpit, which would impede the driver’s rapid exit from the car.